Lady Gaga's dog walker shot, French bulldogs stolen in LA - WTMJ

 Tippett told The Associated Press that the dogs belong to pop star Lady Gaga.
 It’s not yet clear if the dog walker was targeted because of his celebrity client, the captain said.

+Lady Gaga is offering the reward for the return of her dogs — whose names are Koji and Gustav — with no questions asked, according to her representative.
+An email address for tips, [email protected], has been set up.
+The singer is currently in Rome to film a movie.

-Police were initially called to North Sierra Bonita Avenue around 9:40 p.m.
+Police were initially called to North Sierra Bonita Avenue, a street off the famed Sunset Boulevard, around 9:40 p.m.
 Wednesday following several 911 calls reporting a man screaming and the sound of a gunshot, said Capt.
 Steven Lurie, commanding officer of the department’s Hollywood Division.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.